Sophia Bush: Career

 In August 2013, Bush joined the cast of Chicago P.D. as Det.
 Erin Lindsay.
 The series premiered on January 8, 2014.
 She left the series after four seasons.
 In December 2018, she cited "abusive behavior" as the reason for leaving the show.
 Bush also frequently appeared on the first and third Chicago franchise series, Chicago Fire and Chicago Med respectively.
 In 2018, Bush provided the voice of Voyd, an aspiring superhero, in Pixar's film, Incredibles 2, the sequel to 2004's The Incredibles.
+In 2019, Bush started her own podcast titled "Work In Progress".

 In 2020, Bush appeared as Veronica in four episodes of the first season of Love, Victor on Hulu.
-In 2021, she started a podcast with One Tree Hill co-stars, Hilarie Burton and Bethany Joy Lenz, titled Drama Queens.
+Since 2021, Bush has been a co-host on the Drama Queens podcast along with her former One Tree Hill co-stars, Hilarie Burton Morgan and Bethany Joy Lenz.
+In April 2023, it was announced that Bush would make her West End debut in 2:22 A Ghost Story at the Apollo Theatre.
+Citing a medical issue, Bush announced that she would no longer be a part of the production in July 2023.
+In 2023, Bush appeared on Celebrity Family Feud, competing against Gayle King and her team.